Measurement-induced purification in large-N hybrid Brownian circuits: Hybrid Brownian circuits

 With the unnormalized purity $Z_2$ and squared probability $P^2$ expressed in terms of pure-state dynamics on four replicas $r = 1,2,3,4$, we now perform the disorder average over the Brownian coefficients $\mvec{J},\mvec{n}$ and show that this leads to path-integral expressions for $Z_2,P^2$.
 Because the disorder $\mvec{J},\mvec{n}$ is uncorrelated in time due to the delta function $\delta_{tt'}$, we may compute the disorder average for each circuit layer $U(t), M(t)$ separately as shown in Fig. \ref{fig:tensornetwork}c.
 Expanding each $U(t) = \exp{[-i H(t) \Delta t / 2]}$ to lowest order in $\Delta t$, the disorder average over a single unitary layer yields \begin{widetext}

-\end{widetext} where terms linear in $\Delta t$ vanish because $\mvec{J}$ has zero mean.
+\end{widetext} where terms linear in $\Delta t$ vanish because $\mvec{J}$ has zero mean and where $\mvec{S}_i^r \cdot \mvec{S}_i^s \equiv \sum_{\alpha} S^{\alpha,r}_i S^{\alpha,s}_i$ is the standard dot product.
 The second line holds as an operator equation, where $H^{r,s}$ denote copies of the Hamiltonian \eqref{eq:brham} acting on replicas $r,s = 1,2,3,4$.
 The factor of $\Delta t$ in the denominator comes from the regularization of the white-noise random variables Eq. \eqref{eq:jrandvar}, while the overall factor of $N$ comes from the sum $\sum_i$ over spins and is ultimately responsible for large-$N$ control.
 The replica-dependent factor $(-1)^{r+s}$ is a consequence of the time-reversed dynamics in replicas $r = 2,4$, and is a crucial feature of the field theory governing the MIPT.

 We can therefore express each disorder-averaged unitary circuit layer as a propagator $I_J[\mvec{S}_i^r]$ over $4N$ spins $\mvec{S}_i^r$:

 which holds as an operator equation to lowest order in $\Delta t$.
 Similar manipulations for the non-unitary circuit layers yield a propagator $I_{\gamma}[\mvec{S}_i^r]$